mdshack/shotshare/README.md

 ### Example Deployment with Docker

 1. Create a directory for ShotShare: `sudo mkdir /shotshare`
-2. Create a `.env` file that will manage ShotShare generated environment variables (ex. your application key): `sudo touch /shotshare/.env`
+2. Create persistent files: `sudo touch /shotshare/.env /shotshare/database.sqlite`
-3. Ensure the user/group 82 (`www-data` user in docker container) own the `.env` file: `sudo chown 82:82 /shotshare/.env`
+3. Ensure the user/group 82 (`www-data` user in docker container) own the `.env` file: `sudo chown 82:82 /shotshare/.env /shotshare/database.sqlite`
 4. Start the ShotShare container

 _You may wish to customize environment variables (such as the `HOST`) before running this command, see below for a list of environment variables._

+_If you used ShotShare before 1.5.1, the "database" mount has changed to a file bind, you will need to manually migrate your `database.sqlite` file to use these new commands._

 #### Run in HTTPS mode